trussworks/truss-interview/BROWSER_README.md

 Please write a static webpage that loads data from `https://swapi.dev/api/planets/` and displays that data in an HTML `table`.

 Name the entrypoint for your application `index.html`.
-To test your solution, we will open `index.html` in a browser.

-You may use additional files to organize your code, but please include a built version of the project that doesn't require any build tools in your submission if you do.
-Accordingly, you may use any build tool you'd like as long as you include files that are ready for viewing directly in a browser.
+You may use additional files to organize your code.
+You may also use frameworks and build tools as long as clear, simple instructions are provided for how to run.
+Please ensure your solution can be easily viewed in the browser.
+Be ready to answer questions about why you chose a given approach.

 Don't worry about making the table look fancy; you can style it however you would like to outside the requirements below.
 We will look at the markup you